Negative-prompt Inversion: Fast Image Inversion for Editing with Text-guided Diffusion Models: Conclusions

 \section{Conclusions}

 We have proposed negative-prompt inversion, which enables real-image inversion in diffusion models without the need for optimization.
-Experimentally, it produced visually high-quality reconstruction results comparable to inversion methods requiring optimization, while achieving a remarkable speed-up of over 30 times.
+Experimentally, it produced visually high-fidelity reconstruction results comparable to inversion methods requiring optimization, while achieving a remarkable speed-up of over 30 times.
 Furthermore, we discovered that increasing the number of sampling steps further improved the reconstruction quality while maintaining faster computational time than existing methods.

 On the basis of these results, our method provides a practical approach for real-image reconstruction.
 This utility excels in high-computational-cost scenarios, such as video editing, where our method proves to be even more beneficial.
+Moreover, by parallelizing multiple GPUs and optimizing the program, there is potential for our method to achieve higher throughput and lower latency, where even the real-time processing would be possible.
 Although the proposed approach reduces computational costs and is available to any user, it does not encourage socially inappropriate use.